nico2sh/materialish-progress/README.md

 * 1.1 The default speed is closer to the default progress wheel in Lollipop.
 Removed unused icons.
 * 1.2 Interpolated determinate progress, a new option to set a linear progress (which was the default before)
 * 1.3 Added a prefix to the attributes to avoid collisions, new callback called when the progress changes in the determinate wheel.
+* 1.4 Improved callback, now receives a double value, which is rounded to two decimals

 License
 -------